adamhindTESP/guardian-observer-parity/README.md

 	•	❌ Not a training repository
 	•	❌ Not a development sandbox
 	•	❌ Not a robotics stack
-	•	❌ Not a safety authority implementation for deployment
+	•	❌ Not a deployment safety system

-This repository exists solely to verify the non-interference invariant.
+This repository exists solely to verify the Observer–Guardian non-interference invariant.

 ⸻